GSA/digitalgov.gov/content/posts/2014-01-07-trends-on-tuesday-what-might-smartphones-do-in-2016.md

 ---
+url: /2014/01/07/trends-on-tuesday-what-might-smartphones-do-in-2016/
 date: 2014-01-07 1:42:23 -0400
-title: 'Trends on Tuesday\: What Might Smartphones Do in 2016?'
+title: 'Trends on Tuesday: What Might Smartphones Do in 2016?'
 summary: 'A recent article in Mobile Marketing Watch suggested location-based sensor fusion would be featured on a billion mobile devices in 2016.
 Last year Mary Meeker said in 2013 that mobile would be wearable, sharable, drivable and flyable.
 We&amp;#8217;ve gathered some other projections for the future functionality of mobile devices; &bull; Indoor Positioning'
-authors: [lisa-wilcox]
+authors:
+  - lisa-wilcox
 categories:
   - Mobile
   - "What's New"